VRHIKKY/VketCloudSDK_Documents/docs/ExternalAPI/BrokerAPI.en.md

     public BrokerAPI()
     {
         //Get the Item where BrokerAPI.hs is allocated.
-        //The BrokerAPI.hs must be allocated by a HEOScript component, which should be added to the Field where the button GameObject mentioned by GET_SWITCH_NAME exists thisItem = hsItemGetSelf();
+        //The BrokerAPI.hs must be allocated by a VKC Attribute Script component, which should be added to the Field where the button GameObject mentioned by GET_SWITCH_NAME exists thisItem = hsItemGetSelf();
         resultTextPlane = hsItemGet(RESULT_ITEM_NAME);
     }